nychealth/EH-dataportal/README.md

 ## Contact us

 You can comment on issues and we'll follow up as soon as we can.
+In the spirit of free software, everyone is encouraged to help improve this project.
+Here are some ways you can contribute.

+- Comment on or clarify [issues](https://github.com/nycehs/ehs-data-portal-frontend-temp/issues)
+- Suggest new features
+- Write code (no patch is too small), clean up code, or add new features

 ## Communications disclaimer